1969 New York Yankees season

 The 1969 New York Yankees season was the 67th season for the team.
 The team finished in fifth-place in the newly established American League East with a record of 80–81, 28 1/2 games behind the Baltimore Orioles.
 New York was managed by Ralph Houk.
 The Yankees played at Yankee Stadium.
+This was the first Yankee team since 1912 (when they were called the Highlanders) to no players on the roster who would eventually end up in the Hall of Fame.